Upright Freezer Organization Made Easy: 5 Space-Saving Tips

 Parting Words (and Disclaimer):

-As a disclaimer, I do want to share that we have a 2nd freezer in our sleepout which has some additional prepared meals in it, along with a variety of frozen veggies and meat and dairy products.
 I decided to use our kitchen freezer (above the fridge) to store our flat packed food because the dimensions of the freezer seemed like they would work better for the filing system.
-(The freezer in our sleepout is an upright freezer, but with fairly shallow drawers.)
+(The freezer in our storage shed is an upright freezer, but with fairly shallow drawers.)